 In-person - 1:00pm to 4:00pm Monday to Friday - Kerr Admin 218 || Phone - 10:00am to 4:00pm Monday to Friday - 541-737-2241 || Email - anytime at email@example.com

 Financial aid is based on the premise that you, and in the case of dependent students, your parents are primarily responsible for providing for your educational expenses, and it is intended to supplement student and family contributions toward educational costs.
-Financial aid comes from many sources, including federal and state government, private organizations, and Oregon State University’s institutional funds.
-These funds consist of grants, scholarships, federal work study, subsidized loans, unsubsidized loans, and parent loans.
+Financial aid comes from many sources, including federal and state governments, private organizations, and Oregon State University’s institutional funds.
+These funds consist of grants, scholarships, federal work-study, subsidized loans, unsubsidized loans, and parent loans.

 Oregon State offers and administers a number of scholarships and tuition remission programs for qualified international students.
 These are administered by the Office of International Admissions.
-Scholarship and award information for newly admitted and continuing students, undergraduate and graduate students can be found on the Scholarships for International Students page and our International Student Handout.
+Scholarship and award information for newly admitted and continuing students, undergraduate and graduate students can be found on the Scholarships for International Students page.
 Please note that international students are not eligible for U.S. federal financial aid.